-2. You could be publishing a policy that puts your company in legal jeopardy.
+2. You could be publishing a MAP pricing policy template that puts your company in legal jeopardy.

 Some states in the US view certain types of reseller policies as illegal on their face, while others take a more lenient approach.
 Some types of clauses increase a manufacturer’s chances of being hit with an antitrust suit.

 In other words, if you just grab a MAP pricing policy template you find online and substitute your own company’s name, there is a decent chance you could be putting your company at increased risk of landing on the wrong side of federal or state antitrust regulators.